Active Site Clearance offers an ecological survey of protected wildlife and relocation procedures.

-The timing of all ecological survey can be critical, for example, it is illegal to disturb a hibernating vole or newt.
+The timing of all ecological surveys can be critical, for example, it is illegal to disturb a hibernating vole or newt.
 Months of hibernation range from October to March for water voles and November until February for great crested newts.
 Good forward planning and early ecological surveys will avoid any delays due to legislation.
-Our experienced ecologists will ensure any legislation is satisfied and that the ecology survey and work is completed with minimal impact on the project.
-Active Site Clearance also offer a service for surveying and monitoring wildlife, including water voles and great crested newts, during and after the development if required.
+Our experienced ecologists will ensure any legislation is satisfied and that the ecology survey and work are completed with minimal impact on the project.
+Active Site Clearance also offers a service for surveying and monitoring wildlife, including water voles and great crested newts, during and after the development if required.

-Active Site Clearance holds ecology licenses for a range of protected species including:
+Active Site Clearance holds ecology licenses for a range of protected species, including:

 - Reptiles and Amphibians: including great crested newts